 His introduction to politics came in 1981 when he joined the staff of newly elected U.S. Senator Dan Quayle.
-In 1984, he was the Republican nominee in Indiana’s 10th Congressional District but was defeated by the incumbent in the general election.
+In 1984, Joe was inspired to run for office himself.
+He was the Republican nominee for Indiana’s 10th Congressional District, but was defeated in the general election by an incumbent.
 Joe returned to Pennsylvania to serve as an assistant to the President of the University of Pennsylvania until his enlistment in the 1988 Bush/Quayle campaign and subsequent transition to the White House to serve as associate director in the White House Office of Public Liaison.

 Since his public service, he’s served in a variety of leadership roles in charity and non-profit organizations.
 Joe holds a Bachelor of Arts in History from the University of Pennsylvania and a Master of Arts in Christian Education from Princeton Theological Seminary.
 He and his wife, Stephanie, have three children and 6 grandchildren and live in Philadelphia.

-As the pastor of Christ Evangelical Lutheran Church—the oldest African American Lutheran Church in Philadelphia—he remains connected to the community’s deep needs and unique challenges.
+Joe is the former pastor of Christ Evangelical Lutheran Church—the oldest African American Lutheran Church in Philadelphia.

 [ SHOW NEWS ]

 Joe is welcomed onto CNBC as a contributor to discuss the events and potential impact of the Republican National Convention.
 He highlights the convention’s efforts to reach out to voters on the margins and motivate the voter base to take action, pointing out the...